nus-cs3281/website/schedule/index.md

 * :loudspeaker: Lecture : Lightning Talks Round C - Part 1
   * Venue SR1
   * No Q&A
+  * If possible, ==use LT PC instead of your laptop==.
+Copy your slides into the PC in advance.
-  * 10 speakers: Daniel, Joanne, Vivek, Bao, Dat, Li Hao, Jun Kiat, Darren, Yan Hwa, Rachael
+  * 10 speakers: Daniel, Joanne, Vivek, Bao, Dat, Li Hao, Jun Kiat, Darren, Yan Hwa, Wen Xin
+  * After the talk (by midnight the same day), create an issue in [the issue tracker](https://github.com/nus-cs3281/2018/issues) with the following info
+    * Talk title (as issue title)
+    * Slides

 <panel type="danger" header="**Targets for LT Round C**" expanded no-close>